empowermint/react-appointment-planner/src/README.md

 ## Ideas for further improvements

-- Full RTL unit and integration testing
+- Full RTL integration testing
 - The form validation could be improved with more detailed checks and helpful error messages on invalid form submission
 - Ability to edit and/or remove appointments and contacts once they have been submitted